 The St. Petersburg Police Department is divided into three districts.
 District One covers Albert Whitted Airport, Bayfront Hospital, Bethel Heights, Campbell Park, Coquina Key, Eckerd College, Harbordale, Jordan Park, Lakewood Estates, Lassing Park, Maximo, Roser Park, and Skyway Bridge.

-District Two covers Downtown, Fossil Park, Harris Park, Meadowlawn, Northshore Park, Old Northeast, Placido Bayou, Shore Acres, Snell Isle, St. Anthony’s Hospital, The Peir, The Vinoy, and Tropicana Field.
+District Two covers Downtown, Fossil Park, Harris Park, Meadowlawn, Northshore Park, Old Northeast, Placido Bayou, Shore Acres, Snell Isle, St. Anthony’s Hospital, The Pier, The Vinoy, and Tropicana Field.

-District three covers Azalea, Childs Park, Garden Manor, Holiday Park, St. Pete General Hospital, Tyrone Square Mall, United Central, Yacht Club Estates.
+District Three covers Azalea, Childs Park, Garden Manor, Holiday Park, St. Pete General Hospital, Tyrone Square Mall, United Central, and Yacht Club Estates.